jxcore/jxcore/docs/plain/jxcore-tasks.markdown

 jxcore.tasks.on('emptyQueue', function () {
    console.log('all of the added tasks have been processed');
 });

-// please keep in mind, that if you plan to use some delayed/async work inside a task,
-// the emptyQueue event can be fired before they will have chance to complete.
-// refer to keepAlive() method for that matter.
 ```

+Please keep in mind, that if you plan to use some delayed/async work inside a task,
+the `emptyQueue` event can be fired before they will have chance to complete.
+Refer to [`process.keepAlive()`](jxcore-thread.markdown#process-keepalive-timeout) method for that matter.

 ## Event: 'message'